-As noted earlier, our review of the facts of the 156 cases in the CSAD did not reveal even a single case in which a local SAS attempted to launch a campaign against a national champion - suggesting that the political hierarchy between local state entities that are shareholders and national champions may serve to quell such campaigns.
-In addition, more research needs to be done on the role that such inter-governmental shareholder activism in China plays in corporate governance and how this may impact the governance of the Chinese government more generally.
+As noted earlier, our review of the facts of the 156 cases in the CSAD did not reveal even a single case in which a local SAS attempted to launch a campaign against a national champion.
+We conclude that the political hierarchy between local state entities and national champions may serve to quell such campaigns.
+More research needs to be done on the role that such intergovernmental shareholder activism in China plays in corporate governance and how this may generally impact the Chinese government.